Have you ever wanted to open a juice shop? If you love juice and are looking for something new to do, opening a juice bar may be a good option.

 A soft opening is an opportunity for you to test out all aspects of running a juice bar before it officially opens for business.

-This means testing out recipes, ensuring there are enough supplies on hand, including employees, and training employees on how to make drinks properly.
-In order that customers are happy with their purchase when they leave your store after buying one or two beverages from your menu offering.
+This means testing out recipes, ensuring there are enough supplies on hand, including employees, and training employees.
+In order that customers are happy with their purchase when they leave your store after buying one or two beverages.

 How Much Does it Cost to Start a Juice Bar?